celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 | Vote signer key        | This key can be used to vote in Validator elections and on-chain governance.                                                                                                                                                                                          |
 | Attestation signer key | This key is used to sign attestations in Celo's lightweight identity protocol.                                                                                                                                                                                        |

-Note that account and signer keys must be unique and may not be reused.
+Note that Account and all the signer keys must be unique and may not be reused.

 ##### Generating Validator and Validator Group Keys